Magic Kingdom Touring Plan

 Vegetarians and Vegans

 If you’re a vegetarian or vegan, you can find a wide variety of meals in the park.
-Click/tap here to view our Walt Disney World vegetarian and vegan guide.
+Click here to view our Walt Disney World vegetarian and vegan guide.
 In this guide, we highlighted the different dining locations offering meals available to you as well as which options will satisfy your diet.

 NOTE: This touring plan lists most rides and attractions at the park, so you may not be able to visit them all in a single day.
-You should select the attractions that you’re most interested in.
+You should select the attractions you’re most interested in.

 DISNEY GENIE+ AND INDIVIDUAL LIGHTNING LANE: You can purchase Disney Genie+ and/or individual Lightning Lane for select attractions throughout the park.
 Whichever service you purchase, we recommend your selections be for attractions listed under the section titled “Experience Within First or Last Few Hours” as these attractions typically have the longest wait times.
 Doing so will help you maximize your time by experiencing the park’s top attractions with little to no wait.